 - Versatile: From an entree to a filling, for breakfast, lunch or dinner, there are just so many ways to serve and accompany this amazing dish.

 - Shredded Pork: Prepare the meat ahead of time to speed up the cooking process.
-Follow my recipe for shredded pork, made in the Instant Pot or slow cooker.
+Follow my recipe for Mexican Shredded Pork, made in the Instant Pot or slow cooker.
 The result is a juicy, tender, and flavorful pork that complements this red chile perfectly.

 - Dried Chile Guajillo: Chiles guajillo are dried mirasol chiles.
 Their flavor is a mix of sweet and smoky without being too acidic, with a mild to medium heat.
 Find them in Latin American supermarkets or click here to buy online.